 With most syllogisms, whether or not you presuppose that things exist in the three categories doesn't matter in assessing validity.
 But in a few cases - all involving syllogisms with two universal premises and a particular conclusion - it does.
 If you have a syllogism with two universal premises and a particular conclusion it will be counted "invalid" using the test above.
-To tell whether it is valid assuming the existence of things in at least one of your categories, after representing the premises, represent the key assumption you want to make about existence and see whether the conclusion is then represented.
+To tell whether it is valid assuming the existence of things in at least one of your categories, after representing the premises, represent the key assumption you want to make about existence (this will always be the assumption that things exist in the category of the subject of the conclusion) and see whether the conclusion is then represented.
 For instance: